 By default KafkaSinkCluster does not support SASL SCRAM authentication, if a client attempts to use SCRAM it will appear as if its not enabled in the server.
 SCRAM can not be supported normally as it is protected against replaying of auth messages, preventing shotover from opening multiple outgoing connections.

-However, SCRAM support can be achieved by enabling the authorize_scram_over_mtls
+However, SCRAM support can be achieved by enabling the authorize_scram_over_mtls option.

 This will, hidden from the client, generate delegation tokens over an mTLS connection that correspond to the username sent over the SCRAM auth requests.